Pharmr/almace-scaffolding/_app/_pages/about.md

 ![Image](https://bubbleblabber-wpengine.netdna-ssl.com/wp-content/uploads/2019/03/lazor-wulf2.jpg){: .no-resize.center}
 # What this means
 <br>
-☺ Pharmr is a subscription-based tech stack built for daily medication takers
+☺ Pharmr is a subscription-based technology stack built for daily medication takers
 ☺ *Get*, *refill*, *reorder* and easily *switch between drugs of the same class* for your condition
-☺ Each protocol run by a specialist who knows your diagnosis & particular drug therapy inside and out
+☺ Each protocol is run by a specialist who knows your diagnosis & particular drug therapy inside and out
 ☺ Cruise indefinitely on your Humira®, Byktarvi® or Lispro® without interruption
 ☺ Do other things and stop worrying about your meds